Restitution and unjust enrichment: The meaning of unjust: unjust factors vs. absence of basis

 In most cases, the conceptual approach does not affect the outcome of a case.
 For example, suppose that A makes an oral contract with B under which A will pay $100 for certain services to be provided by B. Further suppose that A pays the money but B discovers that, pursuant to legislation, contracts for such services are void unless in writing.
 B refuses to perform.
 Can A recover his payment?
 On both approaches, B is unjustly enriched at A's expense.
 On the "absence of basis" approach, B's enrichment has no legitimate explanatory basis because the contract was void.
 On the "unjust factor" approach, there has been a total failure of consideration – that is, A has received no part of the bargained-for counter-performance; restitution follows automatically from the fact of invalidity.

 Remedies for unjust enrichment: personal and proprietary restitution

 The remedy for unjust enrichment is restitution: the restoration of what was conferred to the claimant.
-In short, the correcting of the injustice that occurred when the claimant suffered a subtraction of wealth and the defendant received corresponding benefit.
+In short, the correcting of the injustice that occurred when the claimant suffered a subtraction of wealth and the defendant received a corresponding benefit.
 Restitution can take the form of a personal or a proprietary remedy.

 Where a personal remedy is awarded, the defendant is ordered to pay the money value of the benefit received.
 This personal money award is the typical form of restitution ordered.

 Where a proprietary remedy is awarded, the court recognises (or declares) that the defendant has a beneficial or security interest in specific property of the defendant.
 Whether proprietary remedies can be awarded depends on the jurisdiction in question.